karafto/Jazz-Brite/README.md

-# Jazz-Brite
+# Jazzbrite

 **A jazz-themed web application inspired by Facebook Events.**

 [See it live!](https://jazz-brite.herokuapp.com)

 Today's jazz scene includes tons of exciting new artists, while numerous masters of the classic era continue to enrich and entertain.
-Jazz-Brite aims to provide a hub for sharing and exploring live happenings for what many call "America's premier art form".
+Jazzbrite aims to provide a hub for sharing and exploring live happenings for what many call "America's premier art form".

 <br />